We put on a series of races and other events to promote healthy competition between club members and against other clubs in the region.

 - Foot Traffic Flat Half (July 4)

-1. You need to have your events logged in Strava, and make sure you have joined the Team Red Lizard club in Strava.
+2. You need to join the Team Red Lizard club in Strava.
 That is how results will be tabulated

-2. The Strava events are all a week-long window.
-For the 1-mile, 5k and 10k events, you can run the course as often as you want during that week, then your fastest time will be used in the results.
+3. You can run the segment as often as you want; your fastest time will be used in the results.

 tour de goose